 Follow these steps to file a death claim with AmeriCU:

-Documentation required by AmeriCU includes Certified death certificate, Government-issued photo ID of the claimant(s), and Letters Testamentary or Letters of Administration (if probate required), along with additional paperwork that varies by account type.
+Documentation required by AmeriCU includes Certified death certificate, Government-issued photo ID of the claimant(s), and Written stop-payment instruction for outstanding checks/drafts (to end the ten-day honoring window), along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 A POD (Payable on Death) beneficiary designation names individuals or entities to receive account funds directly upon the account holder's death, bypassing probate.
 A trust account is retitled into a revocable trust's name, giving the trustee control during life and directing distribution to beneficiaries after death per the trust terms.
 Both methods avoid probate at AmeriCU.
 POD is simpler to set up; a trust offers more control over distribution timing and conditions.
 AmeriCU deposit accounts support both options.

-Contact AmeriCU at 800-388-2000 to notify them of the member's death.
-Settlement depends on the account structure: joint accounts transfer to the surviving owner with right of survivorship; POD (Payable on Death) accounts pay named beneficiaries upon submitting required documentation; trust accounts transfer to the successor trustee with trust documents and death certificate; accounts without beneficiaries or joint owners require Letters Testamentary or Letters of Administration from a New York Surrogate's Court.
-AmeriCU may restrict account access, disable card access, and freeze online/mobile banking upon notification of the death.
+Contact AmeriCU at 1-800-388-2000 to notify them of the member's death.
+Under Section 31 ("Death or Incompetence") of the AmeriCU Membership and Account Agreement, AmeriCU may keep paying checks or drafts drawn on the deceased member's account for up to ten days after death unless someone claiming an interest instructs it in writing to stop payment, so giving prompt written notice matters.
+Settlement then depends on account structure: joint accounts (which carry rights of survivorship by default) transfer to the surviving owner; POD (Payable on Death) accounts pay named beneficiaries on submitting required documentation; trust accounts transfer to the successor trustee with trust documents and death certificate; accounts without beneficiaries or joint owners require Letters Testamentary or Letters of Administration from a New York Surrogate's Court, or a Small Estate Affidavit if the estate qualifies under NY SCPA 1301.
+AmeriCU may restrict account access, disable card access, and freeze online/mobile banking upon notification, and may require a claimant to indemnify it before releasing funds.

 No. IRA accounts (Traditional IRA, Roth IRA, Coverdell ESA) cannot be retitled to a trust.
 However, a trust can be named as the beneficiary of an IRA account using a separate IRA Beneficiary Designation form.
 This allows the IRA proceeds to flow into the trust upon the account holder's death, providing the trust's distribution controls over those assets.